fengypants’s review published on Letterboxd:

 The rest of the faces are almost as familiar: Garson, Slick, Campbell, Dorsey, Plati, and Palmer — representing the 70s and the 90s, as well as a good chunk of the years that lay ahead.

 I suppose it must be as they say, Bowie at a peak.
 He looks great; the band sounds good.
 There’s some initial indifference from the crowd (Caitlin Moran’s essay in the liner notes begins, “I will be honest — we took David Bowie for granted, that balmy summer night in 2000…”), but he wins them over by the third song (“And there it went: the unmistakable electric wave, from the stage to the back of the field… The place had, finally, plugged into the generator, and the generator was Bowie”).
-And he seems to be having fun, even if he didn’t really want to be there (Bowie’s diary entry for 15 May: “I really don’t remember why I agreed to close this year’s Glastonbury Festival in the first place.
+And he seems to be having fun, even if he didn’t really want to be there (Bowie’s diary, 15 May: “I really don’t remember why I agreed to close this year’s Glastonbury Festival in the first place.
 It couldn’t be more inconvenient in a way, now knowing that our pregnancy is well and truly for real…”).

 But I mostly just see the beginning of the end.
 The weirdo Bowie of the 90s, the Bowie I felt closest to, has already been left behind.
 And the more distinguished (and musically ponderous) Bowie of the 2000s, the Bowie I felt furthest from, is being ushered in.